eriksquires/DuckDB-With-R/README.md

-Where you want to keep R is in your statistical analysis, plotting, anything more complicated than calculating standard deviations. lm(), prophet, SARIMAX, estimating a t-distribution all belong in R.
+Where you want to keep R is in your statistical analysis, plotting, anything more complicated than calculating standard deviations. lm(), prophet, SARIMAX, estimating a t-distribution all belong in R. It is a perfectly reasonable approach to nurture your data science process With R and DuckDB first, maybe adding dbt later as your scripts and data flows mature before pushing the ecosystem into a shared database.

 # Postgres or DuckDB?

-There are many ways in which these two db’s can overlap.
+There are many ways in which these two DB’s can overlap.
 We can argue performance, but for me the real issue is the configuration and set up time.
 If you already have a PostgresDB and want to keep using it, please go ahead.
 Where DuckDB shines is in going from zero to OLAP DB in a single line of R code.
 Users?
 Privileges?
 Haha!
 We don’t need no stinking user accounts.
 Tablespaces?
 Hahaha, that’s what we call the db file.
 Growth management… why?
 You need backups?
-Google drive!!
+Google Drive!!

 <img src="images/pirate_flag.png" style="width:50.0%"
 alt="Pirate Flag" />

 In all these ways DuckDB is the superior, single laptop choice.
-The one and only one area I know of where Postgres, or Maria or any other RDBMS really can claim superiority is in managing multiple read write connections.
+The one and only one area I know of where Postgres, or Maria or any other RDBMS really can claim superiority is in supporting multiple read write connections.

-It is a perfectly reasonable approach to nurture your data science process With R and DuckDB first, maybe adding dbt later as your scripts and data flows mature before pushing the ecosystem into a shared database.